-Customer retention is the key to fostering truly loyal customers.
+Customer retention is the key to fostering genuinely loyal customers.
 These customers make more purchases than one-time shoppers, promote your brand to their networks, and become your best brand advocates.
 If customer retention wasn’t already on your mind, it needs to be!

 Promote your new product releases

-In order to keep customers around, you need to give them a reason to come back and shop with your brand again.
+To keep customers around, you need to give them a reason to come back and shop with your brand again.
 One of the best ways to do this is by consistently adding new products to your stock and promoting these product releases.
 This will keep customers excited and offering your most loyal customers the chance to try them out first is a great way to show them you care about them!

 New product releases are a great way to retain customers, but only if they know about them.

 Inspire customers with great brand values

 When you think about some of your favorite brands, what is it about them that you love?
 Maybe they have great products or awesome customer service, but in a lot of cases it’s what that brand stands for that draws you to it.